GowthamDhanaraju/OCR_using_CNN/README.md

-#Character Recognition Using CNN for OCR
+# Character Recognition Using CNN for OCR

 This project implements a Convolutional Neural Network (CNN) to recognize characters for Optical Character Recognition (OCR).
 The model is designed to classify handwritten or printed characters, providing a foundation for OCR systems.

-CNN Structure used :
+CNN Structure used :\n
     3 Convolution layer with 1 Dense Layer and Output dense layer to classify among the 35 Different Characters

 Prerequisites